JankDev/battleship/README.md

 The ai in this game is an algorithm which saves all possible locations of the ship coordinates ,when a ship is hit, in the database.
-It then chooses one of the points and if one of the enemy ships was hit it continues to select from that pool.
+It then chooses one of the coordinates and if one of the enemy ships was hit it continues to select from that pool.
 When not it deletes that pool.